duckduckgo/privacy-reference-tests/tracker-radar-tests/TR-domain-matching/README.md

 - Tracker allowlist feature in the  Privacy Configuration - https://app.asana.com/0/1198207348643509/1199981227466169
 - Surrogates - https://app.asana.com/0/1198207348643509/1199093921854088/f

+⚠️ Please note!
+There are some similarly-named files in this directory.
+Please refer to the following sections to identify whether the file belongs to the blocklist tests, or tracker allowlist tests.

 ## Structure

 ### Tracker blocking, CNAME cloaking and surrogates